Max Soliven: Journalism career

-Chronicle
+Manila Chronicle

 He claimed this opportunity back in 1954 when he bumped into one of his high school colleagues in Ateneo de Manila University, Oscar Lopez.
 At this time, Lopez was working with his father, Don Eugenio Lopez, who was currently the publisher of the Manila Chronicle.
 Oscar Lopez offered a job to Soliven in which he accepted.
 Max started out as a beat reporter under Enrique Santos, one of the legendary "terrors of Philippine journalism.
 He then got his break when Vergel Santos, one of the veteran news-writers of that time saw how Americanized he was and in turn, offered him to write an 11-part series on US economic and military assistance which was then featured on the front pages of the Chronicle in February 5–16, 1956.
 This helped earn him the National Press Club's Journalist of the Year Award of 1957.
 Soliven was popular with the editors because of his unique form of grammar and syntax when it comes to writing.
 This gave him the edge over the younger journalists of his time.

 Max was chosen to be one of the Ten Outstanding Young Men (TOYM) of 1960 for journalism.
-Max then moved to the Manila Times, the nation's dominant paper, and made his claim as one of the best and brightest of the post-war generation in the 1960s to 1970s.
+Max then moved to The Manila Times, the nation's dominant paper.

-Manila Times
+The Manila Times

-From 1957 to 1960, he would become the associate business editor to the Manila Times wherein he will finally be fully involved in the world of journalism.
-Because of his credentials back in his college years and because of his works in Chronicle, the people of Times were impressed by him, especially the publisher, Joaquin Roces.
+From 1957 to 1960, he would become the associate business editor to The Manila Times wherein he will finally be fully involved in the world of journalism.
+Because of his credentials back in his college years and because of his works in the Chronicle, the people of the Times were impressed by him, especially the publisher, Joaquin Roces.